dxc-technology/online-devops-dojo/docs/README.md

 npm start
 ```

-More knowledge on building GitHub apps [here](https://developer.github.com/apps/building-your-first-github-app/).## Contributing
+More knowledge on building GitHub apps [here](https://developer.github.com/apps/building-your-first-github-app/).

+## Contributing

 If you have suggestions for how the Dojo coach could be improved, or want to
-report a bug, open an issue!
+report a bug, open an [issue](https://github.com/dxc-technology/online-devops-dojo/issues/new/choose) or a PR!
 We'd love all and any contributions.

 ## Roadmap